Shlomo Bar-Shavit: Personal life

 Bar-Shavit was married and had one son and two daughters.
 He and his family resided in Tel Aviv.

 Death

 On 8 September 2019, Bar-Shavit died in Tel Aviv Sourasky Medical Center from complications of pneumonia at the age of 90.
-Prior to his death, he was confined to a wheelchair and was battling a variety of health issues, including Parkinson's disease.
+Prior to his death, he used a wheelchair and was battling a variety of health issues, including Parkinson's disease.